tohcejasmine/Notes/WIP/REST API with Python Flask.md

   * RESTful refers to _web services_ implementing such an architecture

-## Principles when designing Requests
+## Principles when designing RESTful APIs
 1. **Verbs should not appear in request URL**
   * Don't use `GET`, `DELETE` etc in API endpoints, implies that corresponding HTTP method is used
 2. **Resource collections should be denoted with plural nouns**